-What can I and what can I not say, when marketing my Small OPO campaign?
+What can I and what can I not say, when talking about my Reg CF campaign?

 Crowdfunding marketing is a completely different beast from traditional marketing.
 You need to keep your community actively engaged, encouraging them to spread the word within their own networks.
 It also requires a lot of work and organization.